doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

   The :ref:`west_sbom Extracting from build` section describes in detail how to extract a list of files from a build directory.

   You can use ``-d`` option multiple times.
-  For example, to include both the ``mcuboot`` child image and the main application, you can use the following command:
+  For example, to include both the ``mcuboot`` child image and the main application, use the following command:

   .. parsed-literal::
      :class: highlight